Fields of Study: Humanities, Social Sciences, Science, Engineering

 You will earn direct UC credit and grades for all coursework.
 The UCEAP grade scale used for UCT awards the full range of grades with plus and minus.
 UCT grades are converted into UC letter grades by UCEAP before they are reported to your UC campus registrar.
 At the beginning of the program, you’ll get a review of the specific grading scale.

 South African universities have extensive, established procedures for quality control of courses and for protecting the rights of students by ensuring that grading practices are fair and consistent.
 The University of Cape Town does not use a US grading system.
 They have a recommended grade conversion; however, it does not have the full range of US grades with plus and minus.
 Assignments and exams are given a percentage grade that, in most cases, is much lower than what would be expected according to the usual UC scale for comparable work.
 For example, 75 percent is an A at UCT.
 It is normal for average work to be marked 60–65; marks in the 60s are equivalent of B grades and are considered indicative of good, solid work.

 To get a top grade on papers, you’ll need to demonstrate strong writing skills, critical interpretation of oral and written sources, familiarity with additional reading, original insights, and exceptional formulation and expression of ideas.

-Fall grades are usually available in early January; spring grades are usually available in early July.
+Fall grades are usually available in February; spring grades are usually available in August.